 - strongly warns U.S. citizens against travel to the country;

-- warns that the U.S. Embassy’s ability to provide emergency consular services is limited.
+- or warns that the U.S. Embassy’s ability to provide emergency consular services is limited.

-For countries for which a warning is in place, the lifting of the warning must occur before the date of departure for Colgate sponsorship to be given.
+For countries for which a Level 4 is in place, the advisory must be reduced to a Level 3 or less before the date of departure for Colgate sponsorship to be given.

 The petition should include:

-- an explanation of where the student will be staying within the country; and
+- An explanation of where the student will be staying within the country

-Off-Campus Study and Risk Management will inform the student if their petition has been approved, denied, or if further information is needed.
+The Off-Campus Study Office and Risk Management will inform the student if their petition has been approved, denied, or if further information is needed.